 Gender Inclusive Living Experience (GILE) is a Theme Community open to anyone looking for a safe, inclusive, and supportive living experience.
 GILE is open to students of any gender identity or gender expression, and allies who have a reflective understanding of gender and are will actively contribute to an inclusive community.
 GILE residents live in a cluster of rooms on the same hallway and have access to the gender-inclusive restrooms on the 2nd, 3rd, and 4th floors.

-- GILE is a partnership between University Housing and the Spectrum Center.
+- GILE is a partnership between Michigan Housing and the Spectrum Center.
 Residents can look forward to participating in programming and workshops related to LGBTQ+ identities and learning how to access resources on campus.

 - Student and Professional Staff living in the building are trained to facilitate conversations around diversity and inclusion, and support the needs of students across a range of identities.
 There is always an on-call staff member available to help triage concerns as they arise.